 The Town has established a deferred compensation program.
 This program allows each employee the option to defer savings on a pre-tax basis.
 The Town has chosen not to contribute to this program.
 Thus, the plan asset values are exclusive employee contributions.
-According to the unaudited, Prudential insurance report of June 30, 2013, the plan asset value was \$20,925.
+Employee contributions for the fiscal year ended June 30, 2014 were \$35,268.